coderamen666/srd-v3.5-md/spells/magic-overview.md

 useful for confounding or delaying foes, but useless for attacking them directly.

-A figment's AC is equal to 10 + its size modifier.
+A figment’s AC is equal to 10 + its size modifier.

-**Glamer:** A glamer spell changes a subject's sensory qualities, making it look, feel, taste, smell, or sound like something else, or even seem to disappear.
+**Glamer:** A glamer spell changes a subject’s sensory qualities, making it look, feel, taste, smell, or sound like something else, or even seem to disappear.